 (630)232-0780

-The Geneva Public Library’s children areas provide plenty of space and is kept nice and clean.
+The Geneva Public Library’s Kid’s Landing area provides plenty of space and is kept nice and clean.
 One of our favorite spots is their circular train table that allows children to gather around together to play.
 The bright colored textured flowers on the wall give even the little tots options to explore.
 Children can engage in games, puzzles and create on the giant light up wall!
-The children’s team organizes various events based on age groups such as Meet the Critters, LEGO displays, and storytime.
+The children’s team organizes various events based on age groups such as Meet the Critters, LEGO displays, and family story time.

-La Grange Park Public Library is currently in a temporary location because of renovations they are undergoing as a result of water damage.
-Some of the additions to the building include a new bathroom on the main floor, more meeting rooms and enclosed spaces, and even a โMaker Space,โ which would provide opportunities for people to use and learn different technologies, like 3D printers.
+La Grange Park Public Library is open again as of August 2024.
+Some of the additions to the building include a new bathroom on the main floor, more meeting rooms and enclosed spaces, and even a ‘Maker Space,’ to provide opportunities for people to use and learn different technologies, like 3D printers.

-The new Helen Plum Library building was completed last April and it’s a beautiful, inviting space with floor to ceiling windows and a nice play area for little ones.
-You can read Annie’s review and see photos here.
+The Helen Plum Library building was completed April 2023 and it’s a beautiful, inviting space with floor to ceiling windows and a nice play area for little ones.
+Read Annie’s review of the Helen Plum Library.

 Know of another library renovation?
 Let us know in the comments below!